hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 09, Monday

+**Today's Progress**: Configured Webpack to build a minified production bundle and decided to directly check it in into source control.
+It is considered an anti-pattern to host generated files.
+For pragmatically hosting something now, I decided to take this as the first approach.

+**Thoughts**: Finally I got something out there.
+It's not pretty but it already works and shows how [`yourchoice`](https://github.com/actano/yourchoice) decides which items are selected.

+**Link(s) to work**: [Hosted yourchoice demo](http://hpurmann.com/yourchoice-redux-example/)

 ### Day 5: January 08, Sunday

 **Today's Progress**: Progress!
 With a fresh mind, I knew the reason why source maps didn't work: They were disabled in my Chrome.
 By that time, I already upgraded to Webpack 2.
 Works out of the box.
 Then I found the problem with the dispatch of the "REPLACE" action as well.
 And in the end, I even found out why the selector was not working as I thought.
 I had to give it the sub-state where `yourchoice-redux` is mounted.